-Acorus seems to be sister to all other monocots (see also Duvall et al. 1993a, b; Soltis et al. 2007a; Moore et al. 2010; Morton 2011; Hertweck et al. 2015), a relationship recovered in most studies.
+Acorus seems to be sister to all other monocots (see also Duvall et al. 1993a, b; Soltis et al. 2007a; Moore et al. 2010; Morton 2011; Hertweck et al. 2015; Ross et al. 2015), a relationship recovered in most studies.
 However, Stevenson et al. (2000) suggest a rather different set of relationships - [Acoraceae + most of Alismatales] [Araceae + all other monocots]].
-Davis et al. (2001) found a clade [Acoraceae + Alismatales (as delimited here)] sister to other monocots.
-Davis et al. (2004) noted that this latter set of relationships was not found when rbcL sequences were analysed alone, but it appeared when mitochondrial atpA sequences were analysed, both alone and in the combined analysis (see Davis et al. 2006: four genes, two nuclear and two chloroplast, matK also supports this relationship).
+Davis et al. (2001) found that a clade [Acoraceae + Alismatales (as delimited here)] was sister to other monocots.
+Davis et al. (2004) noted that this latter set of relationships was not found when rbcL sequences were analysed alone, but it appeared when mitochondrial atpA sequences were analysed, both alone and in combined analyses (see Davis et al. 2006: four genes, two nuclear and two chloroplast, matK also supports this relationship; Petersen et al. 2015: 2 chloroplast and 5 mitochondrial [atp1 very influential] genes, morphological data).
 Mitochondrial genes showed a much higher rate of change in Acoraceae and many Alismatales, but not Tofieldiaceae and Araceae; Acoraceae linked with the fast-evolving group (G. Petersen 2006c).
 Some characters of floral development are also consistent with an Acoraceae-Alismatales relationship (e.g. see Buzgo 2001).
-Interestingly, a three-nucleotide deletion in the atpA gene is found in Acoraceae and Alismatales, although in the latter it is not found in Cymodoceaceae or Tofieldiaceae (Davis et al. 2004).
-Finet et al. (2010) found that Acorus and Asparagales formed a clade sister to all other monocots, but this is probably a sampling problem; no members of Alismatales were included.
+Interestingly, there is a three-nucleotide deletion in the atpA gene in Acoraceae and Alismatales, although not in Cymodoceaceae or Tofieldiaceae in the latter (Davis et al. 2004).
+Basal relationships in Alismatales are [Tofieldiaceae [Araceae [Acoraceae + The Rest]] in Petersen et al. (2015: see also above) and Thadeo et al. (2015: characters from morphology and all three genomic compartments).
+Finet et al. (2010) found that Acorus and Asparagales formed a clade sister to all other monocots, but this is probably a sampling problem; no Alismatales were included in the analyses.

 For further discussion of relationships in the monocots, see especially the Petrosaviales and Arecales pages.